By Miriam Allbee, Marketing Manager, and Katharina Schulten, Director of Marketing and Hospitality at Twin Towers Senior Living Community

 With services readily available on campus, residents can spend their time on the things they want to do.
 “I can volunteer for an event committee, have an impromptu lunch with a friend in the Bistro or head off campus to take a class at the University of Cincinnati.”

 Many residents take advantage of the convenient transportation and head downtown for Reds baseball games and University of Cincinnati sports and arts performances.
-They can also head north and enjoy an evening on “The Avenue,” College Hill’s fun and eclectic entertainment hub.
+They can also head north and enjoy an evening on “The Avenue,” College Hill’s entertainment district.
 From drinks at Marty’s Hops and Vines to dinner at Bacall’s to coffee and dessert (and live music) at the College Hill Coffee Company, there’s always something to enjoy in College Hill.

 Surprise #2: “I have a busy social life both on and off campus.”